 The lack of vitamins and minerals in your dog’s diet may be causing health problems.
 Here are the symptoms, causes, and supplements.
 Learn how to avoid it.
-Your dog should have a well-balanced diet with high-quality ingredients.
+Your dog should have a well-balanced diet (including the odd freeze dried dog treats) with high-quality ingredients.
 In addition to vitamins, it needs trace minerals, like iron, potassium, and calcium.

 The symptoms of a lack of vitamins and minerals in your dog’s diet can be many and varied, from hair loss and skin problems to allergies.
 A dog with a deficiency in essential fatty acids may develop a dull coat and skin issues.
 A dog with an insufficient amount of zinc can experience bald spots and skin ulcers.
 The skin will also become thick and crack.
 These symptoms are usually temporary and go away with an adequate intake of these nutrients in your pet’s diet.